-Dashcam video released from Tiger Woods' DUI arrest
+Tiger Woods dashcam video: Golfer stumbles, appears confused

 (CNN)Dashcam video showing Tiger Woods' Memorial Day encounter with police was made available to the media Wednesday, shedding more light on the golfer's arrest on suspicion of driving under the influence.

-One video shows a Jupiter, Florida police officer giving Woods a field sobriety test.
+One recording shows a Jupiter, Florida police officer giving Woods a field sobriety test.
 Before they start, Woods puts his right foot on the hood of the officer's car, and spends some time tying his shoe.
 Woods is wearing shorts, a dark hat and a light-colored shirt.

 At one point the officer asks him, "Are you alright?" then tells him he can do the tests without shoes.